If you’ve asked yourself, “do I need a website to succeed in business?” then we’re not surprised.

 Easier than that.
 Instead of using your phone number, they can google your website and look up the short answer, or use the contact form, or grab the email address from your contact page.

 As we said, you’re probably very busy.
 You often have to take on many different roles as a business owner, and sometimes that means not serving customers for the day.

 This is where a website really proves its worth.
 On the days when you just can’t make it into the office or shop, your site can take the strain.

 8. Why not?
 It’s easy

 It’s almost ridiculously easy to have a website.
-Not just any website: a beautiful, SEO-optimized, memorable website – so if you’re thinking about it, just go ahead and make one.
+Not just any website: a beautiful, SEO-optimized, memorable site – so if you’re thinking about it, just go ahead and make one.

 If you have big plans and a big budget, there are plenty of options for you.
 If your plans are more modest, and your budget is tiny, turns out there are also plenty of options for you, too.

-Turns out I need a website.
+Turns out my business needs a website.
 How do I get one?